maciejmiklas/led-clock/README.md

 # Software for NodeMCU/ESP8266
 In order to provide weather and time to Arduino you will have to clone this project: https://github.com/maciejmiklas/NodeMCUUtils , modify few scripts and upload those afterwards into NodeMCU.
 Here are the steps:

-1. Compile firmware for NodeMCU so that is has all required modules.
+1. Compile firmware for NodeMCU so that it has all required modules.
 [Here](http://maciej-miklas.blogspot.com/2016/08/installing-nodemcu-v15-on-eps8266-esp.html) you will find instructions on it, and those are required modules: file, gpio, net, node, tmr, uart, wifi and cjson.

 2. Clone project containing Lua scripts: https://github.com/maciejmiklas/NodeMCUUtils